- Classic & Antique Cars

 Car Movers Near Me

 Shipping A Classic Car With A-1 Auto Transport

-We use only the most modern enclosed auto carriers for transporting classic cars, whether it’s for an auto show, private collectors of vintage autos, or a museum that needs a classic shipped.
-Our efficient matrix of delivery routes operates across all 50 states with the care, experience and professionalism expected of classic car owners, buyers and sellers.
-Here’s what you can expect when you hire A-1 Auto Transport to move your antique, vintage, muscle or classic car:
+As an established auto transport company, we use only the most modern enclosed auto carriers for transporting classic cars.
+Whether it’s for an auto show, private collectors of vintage autos or exotic cars, or a museum that needs a classic car transport company, we're there to provide the best classic car transport in the business.
+Our large carrier network of delivery routes operates across all 50 states with the experience and professionalism expected of classic car owners.
+When you move as many cars as we do, you come to learn what customers need.
+Here’s what you can expect when you hire us to move your antique, vintage, muscle, or classic car:

-- Fully enclosed transport for older model cars
+- Fully enclosed transport for older model vehicles

-- A trusted company with 25 years experience
+- A trusted transport company with 25 years experience as an auto transporter

 - Shift-resistant transport carriers